 You may constantly be told about new matters that should worry you and your family.
 Don’t buy merchandise that isn’t BPA-free.
 Stay away from the microwave.
 Only save your food in glass storage sets, not plastic.

-Now everyone is talking to you about indoor air quality (or IAQ) in Phoenix.
+Now everyone is talking to you about indoor air quality (or IAQ) in Tempe.
 Don’t use harsh chemicals to wipe down your counters.
 You need to invest in an air purification system.
 You have to use essential oils and not air fresheners.

 The worries never stop.